KarahanS/karahans.github.io/_pages/about.md

 Greetings, thanks for stopping by.

 I'm a M.Sc. student in Machine Learning at [University of Tübingen](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studiengaenge/machine-learning/).
 I graduated with a B.Sc. in Computer Engineering at [Boğaziçi University](https://www.cmpe.boun.edu.tr/).
-Overall, I'm interested in Machine Learning and Theoretical Computer Science.
+I'm interested in Machine Learning, Explainability, and Theoretical Computer Science.

-Besides that, you can discover some of my writings discussing the books I've read on my blog.

 If you are interested in my work or would like to chat about common interests, potential collaboration, etc., please feel free to get in touch!